 Table 2.
-Represenative strains used in simulated contaminant datasets.
+Representative strains used in simulated contaminant datasets.
 Species indicates the proportion of simulated reads assigned to the correct taxa at the species level or higher.
 DNA size (Mb) and Genbank accession numbers (Acc) are indicated for chromosomes (C) and plasmids (P).
 Escherichia coli O157:H7 str.
-EC4115 and Yersinia pestis CO92 have two and three plasmids respecitively.
+EC4115 and Yersinia pestis CO92 have two and three plasmids respectively.

-137 While the proportion of contaminant reads in the simulated datasets was not equal to defined con-
+137 To evaluate sensitivity, we plot the proportion of reads assigned to the contaminant genus or species vs. the proportion of reads simulated from the contaminating genome.
+While the proportion of contaminant reads in the simulated datasets was not equal to the defined con-

-138 taminant proportion the proportion of reads assigned to the contaminant genus was comparable to the
+138 taminant proportion, the proportion of reads assigned to the contaminant genus was comparable to the

 139 expected proportion (Fig. 4).
 This was especially true for datasets containing mixtures of B. anthracis,